 **Image above: I barely got away with the highlights in the background.
 Even though I was using a VND, it helped but almost destroyed the photo (other photos in the series were completely blown out)

 But keep your exposure meter in mind when adjusting the filter.
 Your exposure should touch 0 or neutral.
 A slight under or overexposure won't hurt much but don't go extreme with it.

 There are limits to what you're able to recover from both shadows and highlights - don't push it too much.

-Step up rings are rings that thread into itself.
-For instance, if you have a 67mm lens, but a 77mm filter... you would thread a 67mm step up ring onto your lens, then a 72mm ring into that, then the 77mm ring into that.
+Step-up rings are rings that thread into themselves.
+For instance, if you have a 67mm lens but a 77mm filter... you would thread a 67mm step-up ring onto your lens, then a 72mm ring into that, then the 77mm ring into that.
 You'd then be able to thread the 77mm filter into the 77mm filter ring.
 Simple, right?

 This can save you heaps of money.
-These allow you to thread filters onto a lens that you'd normally have to purchase an entire separate filter for.
+In addition, these allow you to thread filters onto a lens that you'd normally have to purchase an entire separate filter for.

-The only problem with step up rings is the inability to use traditional lens hoods while using it.
-Keep this in mind when using step-up rings.
-A small price to pay to save potentially hundreds of dollars.
+The only problem with step-up rings is the inability to use traditional lens hoods while using them.
+Keep this in mind when using step-up rings—a small price to pay to save potentially hundreds of dollars.

-At this point you should know what an ND filter is, what make it a variable ND filter, pros and cons of each, and the best variable ND filter based on price/budget.
-Lastly, what you should keep in mind when purchasing and or using one.
-You're all set!
+At this point, you should know what an ND filter is, what makes it a variable ND filter, the pros and cons of each, and the best variable ND filter based on price/budget.
+Lastly, what you should keep in mind when purchasing and or using one, you're all set!

 If you'd like to know more about us, check us out here!